bethinkpl/bit-docs/web.md

 **Prerequisite knowledge**: null

 No prerequisite knowledge required.
-If you see this document, you are probably aware of what computers are and that they can communicate with each other via global network of computer networks, called the Internet.
+If you can see this document, you are probably aware of what computers are and that they can communicate with each other via global system of interconnected computer networks, called the Internet.
 If so, you're all set to begin your journey with the web.

 ## Intro
 Web - short for World Wide Web.

 ## Classification / acceptance questions
-### Apprentice aka __:
+### Apprentice aka _I know what Web is_:
-- I can tell what World Wide Web is.
+- I can explain how does the Web work and what are its most fundamental building blocks.
-- I can tell the difference between web and the Internet.
+- I can tell the difference between the Web and the Internet.
 - I know what a web browser is.
 - I know what a web server is.